 The change is also updated in Tether’s legal section.

-April 9, 2019 — The $10,000 minimum equity requirement to start trading has been lifted.
-“We simply could not ignore the increasing level of requests for access to trade on Bitfinex from a wider cohort than our traditional customer base,” CEO Jean-Louis van der Velde says in a blog post (archive).
+April 9, 2019 — Bitfinex lifts its $10,000 minimum equity requirement to start trading.
+“We simply could not ignore the increasing level of requests for access to trade on Bitfinex from a wider cohort than our traditional customer base,” J.L. van der Velde says in a blog post (archive).
 Meanwhile, customers continue to complain that they are unable to get cash off of the exchange.
 And now some are saying they are having trouble getting their crypto off the exchange as well.

 April 17, 2019 — Tether goes live on the Tron network as a TRC-20 token, a standard used by the Tron blockchain for implementing tokens, similar to and compatible with Ethereum’s ERC-20 standard.
 You can view the issuance on Tronscan.

-April 24, 2019 — The New York Attorney General’s (NYAG) office sues iFinex, the parent company of Bitfinex and Tether, saying that the company has been commingling client and corporate funds to cover up $850 million in missing funds.
+April 24, 2019 — The New York Attorney General has been investigating Tether and Bitfinex for Martin Act violation.
+Allegedly, Bitfinex has been dipping into Tether’s reserves when it lost access to $850 million in the hands of its payment processor, Crypto Capital Corp.
+The investigation become public for the first time when the NY AG office sues iFinex, the parent company of Bitfinex and Tether, saying that the company has been commingling client and corporate funds to cover up $850 million in missing funds.

 From 2014 to 2018, Bitfinex placed over $1 billion with Crypto Capital because it was unable to find a reputable bank to work with it.
 Crypto Capital then either lost, stole, or absconded with $850 million.